jmoraispk/DeepMIMO/specs.md

         4. 1 matrix of M x 3 (tx_loc.mat)
         5. 1 params.mat

-Design principle:
+Design principles:
-- we don't include any information that can be easily derived.
+- The dataset does not include information that can be easily derived.
 E.g. number of interactions per path = dataset[scene][tx]['inter'] // 10 + 1
 E.g. count nans: number of paths = dataset[scene][tx]['toa']
+- Each dataset keeps constant a number of things:
+    - all TXs have the same number of antennas
+    - all RXs have the same number of antennas
+    -

 We have these in helper functions.

-Storage:
-scene_X_tx_y.mat
+Files in stored:
+- scene_X_tx_Y.mat
-rx_loc.mat
+- rx_loc.mat
-tx_loc.mat
+- tx_loc.mat
-params.mat
+- params.mat

 NOTE: an array that is 100k x 20 occupies ~7 MB of memory.